cgwire/kitsu/docs/getting-started-production/README.md

 on his position (CG Artist, Supervisor), he only sees the production where he's assigned.

-Now, everybody knows what to do, and who is doing what!
+Now, everybody knows what to do and who is doing what!

 ## Add an estimation for a task